Titans (Major Lazer song)

 "Titans" is a song by American electronic trio Major Lazer featuring Australian singer-songwriter Sia and British singer-songwriter Labrinth.
 It was released on March 26, 2021, as a third single from the deluxe edition of their fourth studio album, Music Is the Weapon (Reloaded).

-A VIP remix of "Titans" was featured in the soundtrack for the video game FIFA 22.
+A VIP remix of "Titans" was featured in the soundtrack for the football video game by EA Sports, FIFA 22.

 Background and release

 Major Lazer first teased “Titans” during their livestream event A Very Lazer Sunday on March 15, 2021.
 The track marks a reunion of the LSD trio — Sia, Diplo, and Labrinth — who previously collaborated on the LSD project in 2018.

 Composition

 "Titans" combines moombahton rhythms, dancehall-inspired beats, and modern electronic production.
 The song features uplifting vocals by Sia and Labrinth over anthemic drops produced by Diplo.

 Music video

 A special effects-heavy music video, directed by Ernest Desumbila, was released on April 1, 2021.
 It blends CGI, puppetry, and animation to depict Major Lazer battling giant monsters, crash-landing on Mars, and training with puppet versions of Sia and Labrinth.
 After gaining music-powered upgrades, he returns to Earth to defeat the monsters through the power of sound.